davidbramsay/pythonAudioMeasurements/README.md

 - overload addition, subtraction, multiplication, division of these objects to make sense
 - change functions like hanning and zeropad to only work when it's time domain, instead of applying in time domain and switching back to current representation?  more clunky for user but more sensical paradigm...

-##eqFilter
+##EqFilter

-eqFilter is for generating EQ targets and plotting filter responses.
+EqFilter is for generating EQ targets and plotting filter responses.

 Unlike the others, this is *not* a class, but simply a collection of helper functions that act on filter objects [filter class to come].